eatdust/wipistepper/README.md

 torque.
 All the public codes I was able to find were software controlling toy steppers that did not need to move at 1440 rpm.

-The stepper is used to move the film frame per frame, precisely, to allow for the digital camera to take and dump pictures.
-It is also used at very high speeds, up to 24 frames/second (1440 rpm), to actually allow for dumping the sound track and projecting the movie.
+The stepper is used to move the film frame per frame, accurately, to allow for the digital camera to take and dump pictures in between.
+But it is also used at very high speeds, up to 24 frames/second (1440 rpm), to actually allow for dumping the sound track and/or projecting the movie.

 Here a picture of the stepper motor, the driver board and the RPI: